Celebrity Cruises Classes Explained: AquaClass vs The Retreat vs Concierge

 Exclusive Restaurants

 Luminae is focused on elevated food, flavors from around the globe, and a superior dining experience.
-Blu is focused on some healthier dining options and sustainability.
+Blu is focused on healthier dining options and sustainability.
 (Even though we want to reiterate that Celebrity Cruises, as a whole, keeps sustainability at the forefront of its brand, ship-wide.)

 We compare Luminae and Blu here.